Accurately labeled data is essential to successful machine learning, and computer vision is no exception.

 - For objects partially out of frame, generally label them.
 This tip especially depends on your problem, but in general, even a partial object is still an object to be labeled.

-Once you have a labeled dataset, you can use Roboflow to understand how many labels you have for each of your classes, convert annotation formats between model frameworks, generate more training data from your already labeled data, and use our model library to get going with deploying your first deep learning model in production.
+Once you have a labeled dataset, you can use Roboflow's health check to understand how many labels you have for each of your classes, convert annotation formats between computer vision model frameworks, generate more training data from your already labeled data, and use our model library to get going with deploying your first deep learning model in production.
 Take a look at our Getting Started Guide for more.